uosvald/substrate-knowledge-map/knowledge-map.md

 ## Terms Clarification

 - **Substrate**: the blockchain development framework built for writing highly customized blockchain
-- **Polkadot**: Polkadot is the mainnet that built on top of Substrate
+- **Polkadot**: Polkadot is the mainnet that built using Substrate
-- **Kusama**: Kusama is another network similar with Polkadot that served as the canary to launch new features before these features are also launched in Polkadot.
+- **Kusama**: Kusama is another network similar with Polkadot that served as the canary to launch new features before these features are launched in Polkadot.
 You could view it as a beta-net except that it is also a value-bearing network and the state on the blockchain network will not be reset.
-- **Web 3.0**: is the decentralized internet ecosystem that, instead of the app are centrally stored in a few servers and managed by a sovereign party, is an open, trustless, and permissionless networks.
+- **Web 3.0**: is the decentralized internet ecosystem that, instead of the app are centrally stored in a few servers and managed by a sovereign party, it is an open, trustless, and permissionless networks.
 - **Web3 Foundation**: A foundation setup to nurture cutting-edge applications for decentralized web software protocols.
 See more in [the website](https://web3.foundation/about/).